-A concrete floor with insulation installed underneath is recommended for best results.
-However, if the kiln will be on an existing concrete floor, the insulation may be omitted.
+Concrete floors with insulation installed underneath is recommended for best results.
+However if the kiln is going to be on an existing concrete floor, the insulation may be omitted.
 Concrete must not extend beyond the kiln walls.

 Wood floors may be used but must be built to construction guidelines (see Pg 3)